 H.1 General

-This clause describes the security functions necessary to support LTE-WLAN integration using IPsec tunnelling as described in TS 36.300 [30].
+This clause describes the security functions necessary to support LTE-WLAN integration using IPsec tunnelling as described in MFA TS 36.300 [30].

 The LTE-WLAN integration architecture is shown in Figure H.1-1 and the protocol stack in Figure H.1-2.